7,000 Street Light Outages Darken LA Neighborhoods

 Get Southern California news, weather forecasts and entertainment stories to your inbox.
 Sign up for NBC LA newsletters.

-Robert and his neighbor, Ginny Seiden, say they’ve repeatedly reported the outage to the city.
-Seiden says it’s a safety concern; she won’t go out at night.
+Robert and his neighbor, Ginny Seiden, said they’ve repeatedly reported the outage to the city.
+Seiden said it’s a safety concern; she won’t go out at night.

 “I really depend on the lights because I have low vision and I’m 80 years old, and so the lights were extremely a safety precaution for me,” she said.